corteki/seafold/apps/editor/src/app/user-interface/panels/page-panel/README.md

 The most crucial code has been covered by a test but should be tested more thouroughly after the user-interface functionality is more stable.

 The user-interface layer has been wired up via context

+ugly instantiation of objects had been replaced with builder and factory patterns

 # tasks